 Tongs/ slotted spoon

-- Wash chicken carcasses, bones and feet.
-Add boiling water into wok, add chicken parts and simmer for 5 – 10 minutes.
+- Rinse chicken carcasses, bones and feet thoroughly.
+Boil water in a wok, chuck chicken parts in it and simmer for 5 – 10 minutes to remove its gunk.
 Remove the chicken parts into a large bowl and rinse chicken in cold water.

 - Peel and roughly chop carrots and onions.